billtong/emptyv-server/README.md

 ```
 mvn spring-boot:run
 ```
+## how to deploy this service
+- git pull
+- maven build
+- docker compose
 ## Some helpful dashboard 4 U
 ### Admin-Mongo, a mongoDB dashboard
 - for WinOS(old version docker only), if you have already forward the port in virtual box, then just enter `http://localhost:8082` or check the default machine IP address, open browser enter `http://your-docker-machine-ip:8082/`.